-The Victorian CASAs believe it is important all victim/survivors that come to their centres are met with belief and compassion when they tell of their experiences and that they receive assistance and support.
+The Victorian CASAs believe it is important all victim/survivors that come to their centres are met with belief and compassion when they tell of their experience and that they receive assistance and support.

-CASAs provide advocacy in relation to legal choices, physical health concerns and safe accommodation.
-They provided over 145,000 counselling services to victims of sexual assault in the last 12 months.
-Over 80% of clients were female.
-Approximately 30% of clients requiring a service were under the age of 18 years.
+The CASAs provide advocacy in relation to legal choices, physical health concerns and safe accommodation.
+They provide over 150,000 counselling services annually to victims of sexual assault.
+Between 75 and 80% of clients are female.
+Approximately 30% of clients are under the age of 18 years.
 5 Advocacy/support is also provided for complainants required to give evidence in criminal proceedings.

-CASAs provide Training and Community Education to many audiences through the State such as;
+The CASAs provide Training and Community Education to many audiences throughout the State such as;

-- The Respect, Protect, Connect Program 7 SECASA & WHISE 8 - An injury-prevention focused workshop based in secondary schools in the South East region of Melbourne.
+The Respect, Protect, Connect Program 6 SECASA - An injury-prevention focused workshop based in secondary schools in the South Eastern region of Melbourne.

-In 2007/08 CASA members worked with the Victorian Department of Education and Early Childhood Development 16 to develop policy and protocols in order to improve responses to sexual assault allegations 17 made in Victorian Government Schools.
-A number of CASAs across Victoria have formally joined with Family Violence Services 18 to improve service provision and responses to victims of family violence in keeping with State Government policy of integrating service provision and the expectation that key services such as domestic violence, sexual assault, police, courts and housing services will work together both at a strategic and service delivery level.
+CASA members worked with the Victorian Education Department 13 to develop policy and protocols in order to improve responses to sexual assault allegations 14 made in Victorian Government Schools.
+A number of CASAs across Victoria have formally joined with Family Violence Services 15 to improve service provision and responses to victims of family violence in keeping with State Government policy of integrating service provision and the expectation that key services such as family and domestic violence, sexual assault, police, courts and housing services will work together both at a strategic and service delivery level.

-The Victoria Police (VP) Code of Practice for the investigation of Sexual Assault continues to be re developed after consultation with CASAs.
-The VP Sexual Offences & Child Abuse units 19 are staffed by experienced and qualified police members specially trained to assist with responding to and investigating adult sexual assault and child abuse.
+The Victoria Police (VP) Code of Practice for the investigation of Sexual Assault 16 continues to be re-developed after consultation with CASAs.
+The VP Sexual Offences and Child Abuse Investigation Teams (SOCIT) 17 are staffed by experienced and qualified police members specially trained to assist with responding to and investigating adult sexual assault and child abuse.
 CASA Forum representatives continue to provide training to these units.

 In Victoria your nearest CASA can be contacted on 1800 806 292.